Ben Savage: Acting

 Savage took a break from acting in both film and television for three years, but he later made a guest appearance in Still Standing as Seth Cosella, the boss of Bill Miller, played by Mark Addy.
 That same year he starred as Ford Davis in the independent feature Car Babes, which was shot on location in Los Gatos, California, and also guest starred as himself in an episode of the Disney Channel original series Phil of the Future.

 In 2006, he starred in the critically acclaimed independent film Palo Alto, which first premiered at the Tribeca Film Festival in 2007.

 In 2008, he starred as Mark Ratner in an episode of the NBC series Chuck, as well as a murder suspect Kirby Morris in an episode of Without a Trace.

 In 2011, he appeared in an episode of the Fox series Bones.
 He also guest starred on the Disney Channel series Shake It Up playing Andy Burns.

 In November 2012, Savage announced via his Twitter account that he had signed on to the Boy Meets World spin-off series, Girl Meets World.
 The series premiered on the Disney Channel on June 27, 2014, and features Savage's character Cory and his Boy Meets World love interest Topanga (Danielle Fishel) married in their adult years with two children.
 The series follows Cory and Topanga's daughter Riley (Rowan Blanchard) as she enters middle school and tries to navigate through life.
-Besides being Riley's father, Cory is also her history teacher in this series; in addition to his on-screen role, Savage directed some episodes.
+Besides being Riley's father, Cory is also her history teacher in this series; in addition to his on-screen role, Savage directed 10 episodes.
 The series was canceled after three seasons on January 5, 2017, with the final episode airing on January 20.

-Savage has, on three occasions, portrayed younger versions of characters played by Mandy Patinkin in flashback scenes.
-In 2015 and 2020 in Criminal Minds, and in 2020 in Homeland.
+Savage has, on three occasions, portrayed younger versions of characters played by Mandy Patinkin in flashback scenes: in 2015 and 2020 in Criminal Minds, and in 2020 in Homeland.

-In 2022, Savage was cast in the Lifetime film Girl in the Shed: The Kidnapping of Abby Hernandez as part of its "Ripped from the Headlines" feature film where he portrays Nathaniel Kibby.
+In 2020, Savage starred in the television film Love, Lights, Hanukkah! for Hallmark.
+In 2022, he was cast in the Lifetime film Girl in the Shed: The Kidnapping of Abby Hernandez as part of its "Ripped from the Headlines" feature film series where he portrays Nathaniel Kibby.